 The high-tech fixes

 If you’re truly determined to master the early wake-up, there are plenty of technological fixes you can invest in.
 Most famous is the wake-up light – an alarm clock that slowly lights up in the half hour before you wake up, brightening the room.
 The sunrise simulation makes your transition into wakefulness easier, and the ‘natural’ approach brings a bunch of benefits with it.

 Got a bit more cash to splash?
 Company Eight Sleep have invented a smart mattress cover that can track your sleep patterns, heat your bed and optimise your sleepy time to suit you.
 Plus it’s only a mattress cover, so perfectly portable.
 And if that’s not enough, you can buy an alarm-clock-cum-mat that will force you to stand up out of bed before it stops sounding.
 Yes – that’s a thing.

 Finally, it might not be a high-tech fix, but a mastery of the ‘tactical nap’ will do you well when the early mornings catch up with you.
 Human sleep in 90-minute cycles, typically, so the best length for a nap is a full cycle.
 Don’t have the time?
 No problem.
 Down a shot of espresso and go for a half-hour lie-down.
 By the time you get up, the caffeine will be kicking in, and you’ll feel right as rain.

 Need more advice?
 Come right on over.
 You’ll find us snuggled under our duvets, ignoring our alarms.

-Susanna Quirke writes for Inspiring Interns, a graduate recruitment agency which specialises in sourcing candidates for internship jobs and giving out graduate careers advice.
-To hire graduates or browse graduate jobs London, visit our website.
+Inspiring Interns is a graduate recruitment agency which specialises in sourcing candidates for internships and giving out graduate careers advice.
+To hire graduates or browse graduate jobs, visit their website.